mrkishi/veonim/docs/readme.md

 ### language features
 The following features require a language server extension to be installed and activated for the current filetype.

 Autocomplete is triggered automatically.
-Choosing options can be done with `Tab` and `Shift-Tab`.
+Choosing completions can be done with `Tab` and `Shift-Tab`.
 Matching is done with a fuzzy-search engine.
-Automatic triggering and the option choosing keybinds will be changed soon to be opt-in/configurable.
+Keybinds and auto-trigger will be changed soon to be opt-in and configurable.

 Autocompletion has two data sources for completion candidates:
-- current buffer keywords (available everywhere)
+- current buffer keywords (available in any buffer)
 - intellisense provided by language servers (available only if language support configured)

-Signature help (provide an overlay tooltip for function parameters/docs) is triggered automatically if the current buffer filetype has a valid language server extension installed and activated.
+Signature help (provides an overlay tooltip for function parameters and documentation) is triggered automatically (if supported)

 - `definition` - jump to definition
 - `references` - find references
-  - opens up side menu - this menu works just like the grep menu
+  - opens up side menu similar to the grep menu (see "fuzzy menu keybindings" below)
 - `rename` - rename current symbol under cursor
 - `hover` - show symbol information (and docs) in an overlay
-  - i prefer manually triggering this command from a keybinding, but it could be bound to an event like `CursorHold` to emulate IDE behavior
 - `symbols` - bring up a fuzzy menu to choose a symbol in the current buffer to jump to
 - `workspace-symbols` - like `symbols` but across the entire project workspace. this can be pretty slow on large projects, especially on first usage. this is a limitation of the language server
 - `highlight` - highlight the current symbol in the buffer